semgrep/semgrep-docs/docs/deployment/managed-scanning.md

 ## Add a repository

 1. In Semgrep AppSec Platform, click **<i class="fa-solid fa-folder-open"></i> Projects**.
-1. Click **Scan New Project > Semgrep Cloud Scan**.
+1. Click **Scan New Project > Semgrep Managed Scan**.
 1. Optional: If you can't find the repository you want to add, click **Can't find your project? > Sync projects**.
 1. Select the repositories you want to scan from the list.
-1. Click **Enable Cloud Scanning**.
+1. Click **Enable managed scanning**.

-- After enabling cloud scanning, a full scan starts **immediately** on all the repositories you have added.
+- After enabling managed scanning, a full scan starts **immediately** on all the repositories you have added.
 - Once a repository has been added to Semgrep AppSec Platform, it becomes a **project**.
 A project in Semgrep AppSec Platform includes all the findings, history, and scan metadata of that repository.
-- Projects scanned through cloud scanning are tagged with `autoscan`.
+- Projects scanned through managed scanning are tagged with `autoscan`.

 ### If the page doesn't display any repositories